centrapay/centrapay-docs/index.md

 We handle authorization via api keys, which are sent in the header when making a request to any of our endpoints.
 To get set up with an api key so you can start using the payments API contact us via email at **devsupport@centrapay.com.**

+# Payment Requests and Transactions

+Throughout our documentation we will talk about payment requests and transactions in serveral places, and it is important to know the difference.
+A payment request is generated when the `/requests.create` endpoint has been called.
+Payment Requests are then used to configure the different payment types a merchant accepts, set the amount of the transaction as well as the fiat currency e.g. NZD, and to set up any webhooks.
+Transactions are created when a payment request has been paid succesfully via the `requests.pay` endpoint, or when a completed transaction has been refunded via the `requests.void` or `transactions.refund` endpoint.

 # Endpoints

 Our endpoints are documented fully using Swagger here [https://service.centrapay.com/payments/api/documentation](https://service.centrapay.com/payments/api/documentation)